 “Nurses, like any other home buyer, should find a mortgage loan officer that they trust so they can understand their options.”

-Loan officers provide a personalized experience, which can help you find the best mortgage product and discounts for your needs.
+Loan officers provide a personalized experience that can help you find the best mortgage product and discounts for your needs.

-Nursing pay isn’t as standardized as other full-time employees due to variations in base pay, overtime, and shift differential.
+Nursing pay isn’t as standardized as that of other full-time employees due to base pay, overtime, and shift differential variations.

 Maintaining a detailed Excel spreadsheet of overtime hours and extra shifts can help you better explain your income through the underwriting process.
-It can also be a good idea to store copies of your pay stubs.
+Storing copies of your pay stubs can also be a good idea.

-Travel nurses can have a more difficult time qualifying for a loan due to short contracts.
-Brown says, “A travel nurse will need to prove a 2-year income history in the nursing field.
-They will average out your income over 2 years, not the current income at the present job.”
+“A travel nurse will need to prove a 2-year income history in the nursing field.
+They will average your income over 2 years, not the current income at the present job.”

-The Human Resources Department at your facility can write a letter of explanation stating that your overtime hours, bonuses, and other additional income is stable.
+The Human Resources Department at your facility can write a letter of explanation stating that your overtime hours, bonuses, and other additional income are stable.

 Underwriting sees overtime hours as temporary, but a letter from your place of employment can ease those concerns.